 Dogs at the Medical Detection Dogs charity have previously been used to find cancer and malaria.

 The organisation's founder believes the animals could detect Covid-19 in asymptomatic travellers arriving when lockdown measures are relaxed with "flights coming in from other parts of the world".

 Claire Guest told the BBC's Today programme:

-The group of three working cocker spaniels, a Labrador, a Labradoodle and a Labrador golden retriever cross could be trained in six to eight weeks, but £500,000 funding will be needed to complete the training.
+The details the six dogs who are being taught to find Covid-19 with the help of London School of Hygiene and Tropical Medicine and Durham University.> The group of three working cocker spaniels, a Labrador, a Labradoodle and a Labrador golden retriever cross could be trained in six to eight weeks, but £500,000 funding will be needed to complete the training.